Ecwid/ecwid-api-docs/includes/_jsapi.md

 // "en"
 ```

 Get current language of storefront.
+The function is available as soon as Ecwid store starts to load.

 ## Ecwid.getAppPublicConfig